 The China Project's atmospheric research is committed to building observationally validated, fundamental research on the physical and chemical dimensions of China’s atmospheric environment and the emissions that influence it, at local, regional, and global scales.
 In addition to the observational research described below, it includes modeling research described here and bottom-up emissions research described here.

 In November 2004, a team led by J. William Munger (Harvard School of Engineering and Applied Sciences, SEAS), Michael McElroy (SEAS and Harvard Department of Earth and Planetary Sciences), and HAO Jiming (Tsinghua University School of Environment) deployed a permanent observational station for use in atmospheric research, including the China Project's GEOS-CHEM modeling activities.
 Since that time, the station has made continuous observations of key trace gases and local meteorological conditions.
 The station is sited in Miyun, a rural area north of Beijing, to distance it from the influence of individual sources and to measure a variety of conditions as local meteorology shifts, from relatively clean background air to polluted urban plumes.
-In 2008, WANG Yuxuan (Tsinghua Center for Earth System Science) took over lead responsibilities on the Tsinghua side of the partnership, and has been the lead author of most subsequent publications to date.
+In 2008, WANG Yuxuan (Tsinghua Center for Earth System Science) took over lead responsibilities on the Tsinghua side of the partnership, and has been the lead author of most publications to date.

 A 2008 paper in Atmospheric Chemistry and Physics (ACP) (Wang et al. 2008) used station data and GEOS-Chem to investigate variations of ozone and carbon monoxide in summertime in the Beijing area, contrasting the impacts of monsoonal meteorology in early versus late summer on photochemistry and ozone formation.
 Wang et al. (2009), in ACP, uses the data record to differentiate how much of reduced ozone levels observed at the station during the Beijing Olympics can be attributed to policy-driven restrictions of emissions, and how much to natural meteorological conditions.
 Wang et al. (2010a), in Tellus B, examines seasonal variations of CO and O3 over 2005-2007.

 A number of subsequent papers analyze the observational records of other important species observed at Miyun.